 Assets and liabilities under finance leases and hire purchase agreements are recognised in the balance sheet at the inception of the agreement at amounts equal to their fair value or, if lower, the net present value of the minimum payments under the agreement.
-Depreciation on hire purchase and leased assets is provided at rates consistent with that for similar assets that are owned by the Group.
+Depreciation on hire purchase and leased assets is provided at rates consistent with that for similar assets that are owned by the Group or over the term of the lease, where shorter than the useful economic life.